ConsenSysMesh/live-libs/README.md

     $ live-libs deploy

 __Note__: If you restart your testrpc server, you'll need to re-deploy live-libs, but you won't need to re-download the data.

+## Funding your library

+Library authors can receive ether for registering their libraries with live-libs.
+When an author registers a library, they can optionally pass in a `--unlockat` flag, followed by a number of wei.
+For example:

+    live-libs register YourLibName --version 3.5.8 --address 0x45e2... --abi '[...]' --unlockat 10000000

+If someone wanted to contribute ether in order to unlock a version of a library, they can:

+    live-libs contribute LibName --version 3.5.8 --wei 200000

+__Note__: The idea for this came from Vitalik's story at 2:30 of [this podcast](http://futurethinkers.org/vitalik-buterin-ethereum-decentralized-future/).

 ## Where is this headed?